ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tut3.rst

     :align: center
     :alt: Tut3pic1

 | The filtering happens with the function f_mb().
 Depending on the NUTS level, you can filter for countries or the corresponding NUTS-ID.
-Additionally, there is the argument ExclaveExclude which you can put on true to exclude the exclaves and map continental europe.
+Additionally, there is the argument *ExclaveExclude* which you can put on True to exclude the exclaves and map continental europe.

 .. code-block:: python